Welcome to Reception Class!

 Maths

-We will continue to explore mathematical ideas and concepts through a wide range of activities both indoors and outdoors!
+We will explore mathematical ideas and concepts through a wide range of activities both indoors and outdoors!

 iPads